jacklule/DataViz-Syllabus/Syllabus.md

 30% Portfolio at name.github.io, which will include a final project and edited, improved versions of all assignments.
 This portfolio will be a essential part of your search for internships and jobs.

-##Lehigh's Commitment to an Equitable Community
+##Lehigh Commitment to an Equitable Community

 Lehigh University endorses The Principles of Our Equitable Community (http://www4.lehigh.edu/diversity/principles).
 We expect each member of this class to acknowledge and practice these Principles.
 Respect for each other and for differing viewpoints is a vital component of the learning environment inside and outside the classroom.